 The Summer Foundation has been funded by the Information Linkages and Capacity Building (ILC) stream of the National Disability Insurance Agency (NDIA) to work with the health sector across Australia to improve outcomes for NDIS participants.
 This project is specifically dedicated to improving the interface between the NDIS and mainstream services.

-The project will establish local service connections and collaborations between health services and the NDIA to reduce the number of younger people entering nursing homes.
+The project will establish local service connections and collaborations between health services and the NDIA to reduce the number of younger people entering aged care.
 From collaboration, we will develop resources and training that’s tailored to meet regional needs.

-The project’s initial focus will be on Local Hospital Networks (LHNs) in NSW, Victoria, Queensland and South Australia that discharge high numbers of people at risk of nursing home placement.
+The project’s initial focus will be on Local Hospital Networks (LHNs) in NSW, Victoria, Queensland and South Australia that discharge high numbers of people at risk of aged care placement.
 The outcomes of this project will be made available to the 146 Local Hospital Networks (LHNs) across the country.